rpellerin/dotfiles/README.md

 8. You shoud install f.lux and launch it at startup (Menu>Settings>Session and startup): http://doc.ubuntu-fr.org/f.lux#installation_manuelle

-9. On a laptop, you should install [https://github.com/tmux-plugins/tmux-battery](https://github.com/tmux-plugins/tmux-battery):

-    ```bash
-    git clone https://github.com/tmux-plugins/tmux-battery $HOME/.tmux-battery
-    ```

-    Also, make sure nothing happens when you close the lid (in both plugged mode or battery mode).
+9. Make sure nothing happens when you close the lid (in both plugged mode or battery mode): no sleep mode, no turning off.

 10. [Finally, block some domains to protect youself while using the Web](http://blog.romainpellerin.eu/yes-privacy-matters.html) (read the section "Further Reading").